Radiofrequency Neuroablation or Rhizotomy

 - Spinal Nerves: Based on the specific signals they carry, spinal nerves can be

-- Mixed (containing both varieties).
+- Mixed Nerves (containing both varieties).

-Pain is a partly a sensory and partly an emotional experience.
+Pain is a sensory and an emotional experience.
 Past experiences of pain help you avoid injuries.
 When you do get injured, pain helps you avoid further damage to the involved area.
 In some conditions, pain becomes a nuisance and needs to be blocked.
 Pain can be blocked, or reduced, by:

 - Degenerated disc (IDET, Transdiscal Coolief)

-- Sacroiliac joint (lateral branches)
+- Sacroiliac joint (L5 dorsal ramus and sacral lateral branches)

 - Knee joint (genicular nerves)